 Is Hargreaves Lansdown Safe?

-Hargreaves Lansdown is considered a safe and secure financial institution.
 Not only this firm operates since 1981, but Hargreaves Lansdown is also authorized and regulated by the Financial Conduct Authority (FCA Register number 166016, see FCA register for registration details) and registered in England and Wales No 2707155.
 Further, Hargreaves Lansdown is a member of the Financial Services Compensation Scheme (FSCS) which covers up to £85,000 to each investor in the case Hargreaves Lansdown becomes insolvent.

 Also, Hargreaves Lansdown is a public company traded on the LSE, and is a constituent of the FTSE 100, the biggest listed companies index in the UK.
 This means you can always track the financial status of Hargreaves Lansdown.

-Hargreaves Lansdown is the largest private investor investment platform in the UK, which means you can’t go wrong by choosing this stock broker.
+Hargreaves Lansdown is one of the largest private investor investment platforms in the UK, which means you can’t go wrong by choosing this stock broker.
 Ultimately, it offers all the basic tools an investor needs in order to buy and sell shares online but more importantly, it supports a range of investment and saving accounts for every type of investor.
 On its platform, you will be able to trade on shares from the UK, overseas shares, an incredible range of funds, investment trusts, and Spread Bet and CFDs contracts.
 Essentially, Hargreaves Lansdown covers all types of investment opportunities for residents in the UK.

 Another notable factor that Hargreaves Lansdown falls short is its trading platform.
 Although Hargreaves Lansdown offers a decent trading platform that suits beginners and intermediate investors, it lacks advanced trading tools, charting interface, and features that are the standard in the industry and make a huge difference in an investor’s probability of success.